 Studied with Victor Romanul while at Project STEP.
 She graduated from Yale with a degree in applied mathematics, currently a Data Engineering Associate at Goldman Sachs and serves on the Board of Winsor Music (Boston).
 Njeri is also a freelance violin, viola, piano and music theory teacher.

-Studied with Mark Churchill while at Project STEP and is currently continuing his studies as a Cello Performance major at Vanderbilt University.
+Studied with Mark Churchill at Project Step and is currently pursuing a double major at Vanderbilt University in Cello Performance and Computer Science.

 Studied with Kyoto Horowitz while at Project STEP.
 She studied music University of Massachusetts in Dartmouth and graduated Spring 2020.